Maahir-Shah/dalisay/Readme.md

-Ecommerce website for the company 'Dalisay', based in Mumbai, India Built using the Django web framework and deployed on a VPS server
+Ecommerce website for the company 'Dalisay', based in Mumbai, India<br>Built using the Django web framework and deployed on a VPS server